FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 * An Approved pull request should stay open until the designated Maintainer merge the pull request.
 * Pull requests can be closed by the author without merging.
 * Pull requests may be closed by a Maintainer if the decision is made that it is not going to be merged.

+## Monitoring Project Status

+- Access the project board at [FOCUS WG](https://github.com/orgs/FinOps-Open-Cost-and-Usage-Spec/projects/5) to view the overall status, contributions, and pending tasks.

+## Release Planning
+For a detailed roadmap of the specification's development, please see the [RELEASE PLANNING]() document in the repository.

+## Questions?

+If you have any questions or need further guidance, feel free to open an issue for discussion or contact the project maintainers directly.

+## Final Notes

+- **Patience is Key:** The specification development process is thorough and can take time.
+Please be patient as the WG and community work through the stages.
+- **Feedback is a Gift:** Whether positive or negative, feedback is an opportunity to improve.
+Embrace it.

+Thank you for contributing to the FOCUS Group projects.
+Your efforts help us to develop robust and effective specifications for the community.